State of Enterprise Architecture 2023

-An enterprise architecture team isn’t going to hire PR consultants to improve their customers’ perceptions.
+A team isn’t going to hire PR consultants to improve their customers’ perceptions.
 So focusing on this outcome seems a non-starter to me.

 Looking at the other improvement priorities that survey respondents said they’d focus on in 2023; one doesn’t have to go far down the list to find a more practicable suggestion.
 In third place, we have: “Deliver more strategic insights to support strategy and investment decisions.”

-Surely, by moving this to priority #1, EA teams will have more value to communicate to the business and thereby gain more active support from senior management.
+Surely, by moving this to priority #1, teams will have more value to communicate to the business and thereby gain more active support from senior management.